kennovation1/pypkgskeleton/README.md

 The example below shows various ways that you can import your packages, modules, and functions and classes within the modules.
 The latter group of these examples are dependent on the proper configuration of `__init__.py`.

+The following examples are also in the file `importtest.py` which you can run to test your installation and your `__init__.py` configuration.

 ```
 # Example imports and use of package that will work